Funding and Sustainability Strategies for Programs that Address Social Determinants of Health

 Some rural communities are addressing SDOH through provider-level and system-level changes to healthcare systems.
 For example, several federal and state programs are focusing on providing patients with supportive services to address social, physical, and emotional needs.
 These programs fund investments in SDOH with the overall goal of improving health outcomes and decreasing costly medical services, such as preventable hospitalizations.

 In particular, the Centers for Medicare & Medicaid Services (CMS) funds demonstrations of different payment and care models in an effort to improve the quality of care for all populations, including Medicaid managed care plans that address social needs.
 One new model being tested by CMS with representation in rural areas is the Accountable Health Communities Model (AHCM), which aims to connect Medicare and Medicaid patients to various forms of social services and support.
-Western Colorado is one of several places testing out the AHCM model to better understand whether addressing certain patient social needs can improve healthcare delivery and outcomes.

 States are also using federal funding to transform their own state Medicaid programs, often focusing on addressing SDOH and promoting health equity.
 Oregon is one among several states that are testing out these new models.
 In Oregon, Coordinated Care Organizations (CCOs) receive a global budget to provide all integrated physical and behavioral health services to regional patients.
 As part of the global budget, CCOs can fund flex services that address SDOH, ranging from housing and transportation to food access and educational opportunities.
 For example, the Eastern Oregon Coordinated Care Organization, which serves 12 of Oregon's rural counties, is funding the Frontier Veggie Rx Program to provide eligible patients with prescriptions to buy healthy fruits and vegetables.